BASICS: Deep into the weeds of BigData

 - dates will always follow a set of ordered formats, be it DD/MM/YYYY or YYYY/MM/DD.

-Now, imagine organising a tweet, an MRI scan or a voice recording (even transcribed) in a neat model.
+Now, imagine organizing a tweet, an MRI scan or a voice recording (even transcribed) in a neat model.
 Can you define a re-usable, replicable structure?
 If you do – hit us up and let’s create the most promising startup there is – we’ll cash in better than Apple.
 That’s a guarantee!

 V for Veracity (&or Variability)